Crypto assets

 Pilot Regime for DLT Market Infrastructure

-Regulation (EU) 2022/858 of 22 May 2022 introduced a Pilot Regime for the approval and operation of DLT market infrastructures, basically applicable as of 23 March 2023.
+Regulation (EU) 2022/858 of 22 May 2022 introduced a Pilot Regime for the approval and operation of DLT market infrastructures, applicable since 23 March 2023.
 It targets already authorized investment firms, market operators, and central securities depositories (CSD) that plan to (also) use DLT.
 The scope of the Pilot Regime is rather limited.
 Authorization under the regime is usually limited to a maximum term of 6 years.
 During that time, DLT market infrastructures may benefit from certain exemptions to otherwise applicable requirements.
 For example, the provisions governing transaction reporting and on book-entry form of securities may be disapplied facilitating admission of DLT securities to trading on a trading venue.
 DLT financial instruments shall only be admitted to trading on a DLT market infrastructure, or be recorded on a DLT market infrastructure, if the DLT financial instruments are:

-• shares, the issuer of which has a (tentative) market capitalization of less than EUR 500 million;
+- shares, the issuer of which has a (tentative) market capitalization of less than EUR 500 million;

-• corporate bonds, with an issue size of less than EUR 1 billion;
+- corporate bonds, with an issue size of less than EUR 1 billion;

-• UCITS, with the market value of the assets under management of less than EUR 500 million.
+- UCITS, with the market value of the assets under management of less than EUR 500 million.

 Digital Operational Resilience